MangoWAY/medicalImageScriptDemo/README.md

 Sometimes, we want to do batch operation, we can use python to control the process.
 I have already built a NiftyReg in windows platform, the bin files are in the win_bin.

+### 9. Nonfinite-modality data augmentation for brain image registration
+This is our published paper for brain image registration.
+We synthesize some "brain" image to augment the exist deep learning-based brain image registration method.
+Please see: https://doi.org/10.1016/j.compbiomed.2022.105780 and the relative repo is https://github.com/MangoWAY/SMIBID_BrainRegistration

+### 10. Hierarchical anatomical structure-aware based thoracic CT images registration
+This is our published paper for thoracic CT images registration.
+We used the structure-aware based strategy and FFD-based framework to register the thoracic CT images.
+Please see: https://doi.org/10.1016/j.compbiomed.2022.105876 and the relative repo is https://github.com/heluxixue/Structure_Aware_Registration
 ## Useful resources

 1. Use Deep learning method to segment lung, it is a good work can be directly used to your data. see: https://github.com/JoHof/lungmask